Maps of manifolds of the same dimension with prescribed Thom-Boardman singularities: Local behavior of generic maps

 where $V_C$ is the total space of some rank $n-k$ vector bundle over $C$, the neighborhood $U_C$ is viewed as the normal bundle to $C$, a map $g$ is fiberwise and $h$ is an immersion.
 More precisely, $g$ can be written as $(s,t)\mapsto(s,g_\nu(s,t))$, where the first coordinate is a coordinate in $C$ and the second coordinate is a local coordinate normal to $C$ in $U_C$, respectively in $V_C$. \end{proposition}

-\begin{proof} For $V_C$ we take the pullback of the normal bundle to $f(C)$.
+\begin{proof} For $V_C$ we take the pullback of the normal bundle of $f(C)$.
 Let $h$ map it to some tubular neighborhood of $f(C)$.
 Then $f$ restricted to some sufficiently small tubular neighborhood $U_C$ can be lifted to $V_C$.
 So we have a map $g:U_C\to V_C$ and it remains to choose a vector bundle structure on $U_C$ such that $g$ is a fiberwise map.

-If needed, replace the neighborhood $U_C$ by a smaller one so that for any point $x\in U_C$ the image $dg(T_xM)$ is transversal to the fiber of $V_C$.
-We can do this since $f|_C$ is an immersion and $df(x)$ depends continuously on $x$.
-Then by the implicit function theorem the preimage of any fiber of $V_C$ is a smooth submanifold of $M$.
-If needed, replace $U_C$ by a smaller neighborhood one more time to make these preimages diffeomorphic to $\R^{n-k}$, and we are done. \end{proof}
+Since $g|_C$ is a diffeomorphism onto the image, for every $x\in C$ the image $dg(T_xU_C)$ is transversal to fibers of $V_C$.
+By continuity of the differential, the same holds for $x$ close to $C$.
+In other words, we can replace the neighborhood $U_C$ by a smaller one so that for any point $x\in U_C$ the image $dg(T_xU_C)$ is transversal to the fiber of $V_C$.

+Then by the implicit function theorem the preimage of any fiber of $V_C$ is a smooth submanifold of $U_C$ transversal to $C$.
+If needed, replace $U_C$ by a smaller neighborhood one more time to make these preimages diffeomorphic to $\R^{n-k}$ and form a vector bundle over $C$. \end{proof}

-\begin{definition} In the notation of Proposition~\ref{pr:normal-form}, we call the map $g:U_C\to V_C$ a {\it normal form} of~$f$ at $C$.
-Note that the $C$-germ of $g$ is globally $L$-equivalent to the germ of $f$. \end{definition}
+\begin{definition} In the notation of Proposition~\ref{pr:normal-form}, we call the map $g:U_C\to V_C$ a {\it normal form of~$f$ at $C$}.
+If a map is its own normal form at $C$, we call such a map {\it $C$-normal}.

+Note that the $C$-germ of a normal form at $C$ is globally equivalent to the $C$-germ of the original map. \end{definition}

+Note that a normal form is not unique.
+However, in view of the following Proposition~\ref{pr:normal-form-universal-property} a normal form is unique up to global $L$-equivalence.